 There are several occurrences that are often mistaken as fetal resorption – but aren’t actually linked.

 For instance, false pregnancies are sometimes misdiagnosed as puppy reabsorptions.
-The dog will often experience pregnancy symptoms, including milk production and weight gain.
+The dog will often experience pregnancy signs, including milk production and weight gain.
 However, there are no actual fetuses present.
-At some point, the female will simply stop having symptoms.
+At some point, the female will simply stop having signs or may require treatment from her vet.

-When this occurs, many dog owners assume that the female has reabsorbed the fetuses, though this isn’t the case.
+When this occurs, many dog owners assume that the female has reabsorbed the fetuses, though this may not be the case.

-It is also possible for early ultrasounds to be wrong.
+It is also possible for early ultrasounds to be wrong if performed by non-trained individuals or non-vets.
 They could indicate a fetus where there isn’t one.
-When the female later gives birth to a smaller number of puppies, it is assumed that she reabsorbed one or two.
+When the female later gives birth to a smaller number of puppies, it is assumed that she reabsorbed one or two, but ultrasound is not able to estimate the total number of puppies anyway.

 As you might imagine, it can be nearly impossible to set these things apart.
-How do you know whether it was a false ultrasound reading or puppy reabsorption?
+How do you know whether it was an inaccurate ultrasound reading or puppy reabsorption?
 You don’t.
 It’s impossible to tell after the fact.

 False pregnancies and puppy reabsorptions are also nearly impossible to tell apart after they have occurred.
-While the dog is still pregnant, you can use an ultrasound to determine whether the pregnancy is real or false.
+While the dog is still pregnant, your vet can use an ultrasound to determine whether the pregnancy is real or false.

-However, after the pregnancy symptoms have dissipated, there is no way to know if the pregnancy was false or the fetus reabsorbed.
+However, after the pregnancy signs have dissipated, there is no way to know if the pregnancy was false or the fetus reabsorbed unless the dog hasn’t been mated at all.

 Final Thoughts

 Fetal resorption is often completely unnoticed by breeders and dog owners alike.
-Unless the fetus is reabsorbed somewhat late and the dog undergoes an early ultrasound, this process is nearly undetectable.
+Unless the fetus is reabsorbed somewhat late and the dog undergoes an early ultrasound, this process is usually undetectable.

 There are many different causes – most of which are completely out of your hands.
 Many puppies are reabsorbed because they are not genetically sound.
-They may not develop whole organ systems for this reason.
+They may not have fully developed organ systems.

 Eventually, they will stop developing, and the body will reabsorb them.
 In many cases, this happens very early, before you even know the dog is pregnant.